rishita2605/Search-Movie-Location/README.md

 9. Followed BEM naming convention for SCSS.
 10. Also, tried to keep the components as modular as possible.
 11. The layout is **responsive -** the website works well on devices ranging from desktops to tablet to mobile phones.
+12. Added custom markers on the map.
+On clicking the markers one can view the place name on a tooltip.

 ## Scope of Improvement